Bombo Headland Quarry Geological Site

-Bombo Headland Quarry Geological Site is a heritage-listed former quarry and now geological site at Princes Highway, Bombo, Municipality of Kiama, New South Wales, Australia.
-It is also known as Bombo Quarry.
+Bombo Headland Quarry Geological Site is a heritage-listed former quarry and now geological site located on a coastal headland at Bombo, in the Illawarra region of New South Wales, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1979 a nomination was received from the Geological Society of Australia (NSW Division) for the Bombo Quarry.
 The importance of the geological features was brought to the Heritage Council's attention by Dr. Suzanne Wass of Macquarie University's School of Earth Sciences.
 The quarry was owned by the Metropolitan Water, Sewerage, and Drainage Board and it was proposed that a pollution control plant be constructed on the floor of the disused quarry.
 It also made an appearance in Mighty Morphin Power Rangers: The Movie as part of the planet Phaedos.

 Following site inspections and lengthy consultations between the Metropolitan Water, Sewerage and Drainage Board, NSW Heritage Council, NSW Planning Commission, and other key agencies a Permanent Conservation Order was placed over the site in 1983.
 It was transferred onto the State Heritage Register in 1999.